Get in the DC spirit at these local distilleries offering award-winning drinks, tours and more.

 For 100-plus years, the family of Don Ciccio & Figli’s founder produced liquors on Italy’s Amalfi coast.
 Luckily for DC, those traditions are being revived in this Ivy City distillery with Italian spirits such as limoncello, amaro and aperitifs created with recipes that have been handed down through generations.
-Free tastings are available Friday through Sunday, while the accompanying Bar Sirenis serves a selection of specialty cocktails (think negronis and spritzes) on the weekends.
+Attend free tastings on Saturdays, or reserve a spot at Bar Sirenis, which serves a selection of specialty cocktails (think negronis and spritzes) on Saturdays as well.

 Discover how DC bartenders are using local liquors and spirits in their cocktail creations at these rooftop bars and restaurants.